WelSimLLC/welsim.github.io/collections/_posts/2019-09-25-a-free-material-editing-tool-mateditor.md

 ### Material Tree Window

-The MatEditor supports editing multiple materials at the same time.
+MatEditor supports editing multiple materials at the same time.
 When a material is created, a new object is generated in the tree window.
-A material object with bold font represents that the material is currently edited.
+The material object with bold font represents the material currently being edited.
 The material object can be renamed by the user.

 <p align="center">
   <img src="https://miro.medium.com/max/225/1*cRBIgfIosoYOH78ZuK32lQ.png"/>
 </p>

-Right-click on a material object to display a context menu, the available options include edit, duplicate, delete, and rename.
+Right-click on a material object to display a context menu, the available options include: edit, duplicate, delete, and rename.

 <p align="center">
   <img src="https://miro.medium.com/max/248/1*4fD_nz-MmN8mP7PQ0STA_Q.png"/>